-Texas Denny's chokehold death ruled homicide
+Couple indicted in Texas Denny's chokehold death

 As Thompson, 41, brought Hernandez to the ground, a man walked outside the restaurant and started recording the incident.

-A 52-second video shows Thompson on top of Hernandez locking him in a chokehold while his wife, off-duty Harris County Sheriff's Deputy Shauna Thompson, pins Hernandez's left arm to the ground.
+A 52-second video shows Thompson on top of Hernandez locking him in a chokehold while his wife, who was off duty, pins Hernandez's left arm to the ground.

 As Hernandez kicks and gasps for air, Thompson tells Hernandez, "Do you want me to hit you again?
 Do you want me to hit you again?"

-Note: Correction: A previous version of this story misspelled the first name of Harris County Sheriff's Deputy Chauna Thompson.